nicoleraenair/app-app/README.md

 # App-App

-An app created to manage college applications.
+A Java app created to manage college applications.

 Allows the user to:
  - build a college and scholarship list,